oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 ## Deploy to Azure App Services

-Because of the jslib and browser code’s complexity, this project cannot be run from the editor directly.
+Because of the jslib and browser code's complexity, this project cannot be run from the editor directly.
 [Azure App Services](https://azure.microsoft.com/en-us/services/app-service/) makes the deployment of the entire project easy.

 First, back up your `index.html` and `callback.html` files.